-Family Policy Compliance Office U.S. Department of Education 400 Maryland Avenue, SW Washington, DC 20202 for disclosures to school officials, disclosures related to some judicial orders or lawfully issued subpoenas, disclosures of directory information, and disclosures to the student, §99.32 of FERPA regulations requires the institution to record the disclosure.
+Family Policy Compliance Office U.S. Department of Education 400 Maryland Avenue, SW Washington, DC 20202 subpoenas, disclosures of directory information, and disclosures to the student, §99.32 of FERPA regulations requires the institution to record the disclosure.
 Eligible students have a right to inspect and review the record of disclosures.
 A postsecondary institution may disclose PII from the education records without obtaining prior written consent of the student -